Six hidden Marketing Leaks draining Profits from your Business

 by Bryony Thomas, Author & Founder of Watertight Marketing

-Where typically, an entrepreneurial MD is accustomed to seeing the sales process drawn as a Funnel or a Pipeline, I draw something very different.
-My picture is of a Bucket, above which I draw several higgledy Funnels, and then above that a range of spread out Taps.
+Typically, an entrepreneur is accustomed to seeing the sales process drawn as a Funnel or a Pipeline, but in reality, the sales process is more of a Bucket, above which are Funnels, and then above that some Taps.
 In placing lead generation activities in the Taps, it becomes obvious that this is a wasteful activity if you have a hole in your business Bucket.

-Six hidden marketing leaks draining profits from your business
+There are potentially six hidden marketing leaks draining profits from your business: